abhijitbonik/IIMBx-Installation-Script/README.md

-                                        IIMBx Single Machine Instalation Script
+                                        #IIMBx Single Machine Installation Script

-        This is a single machine instalation script for creating a IIMBx Drupal instance on Ubuntu server.
+        This is a single machine installation script for creating a IIMBx Drupal instance on Ubuntu server.

         Requirements-
                     Clean instalation of UBUNTU 16.04